Silas is a safety inspector developing mitigation strategies for several industries. Obtained a master of science in safety and MBA

 Changes to reduce the level below 0.2 picocuries per liter (pCi/L) help reduce lung cancer cases.
 The World Health Organization suggested a radon baseline of 2.7 pCi/L (Radon, n.d.) as an acceptable exposure level.
 With different radon exposure levels and recommendations, defining a radon acceptable gas level remains inconsistent.
 Reducing radon exposure and standardizing the baseline remains a topic of discussion within the government and real estate industry.

-According to the EPA (2016), the average indoor radon level estimates at approximately 1.3 pCi/L and outdoor level at 0.4 pCi/L. Reduction below 2.0 pCi/L may require a radon reduction system to mitigate the radon danger.
+According to the EPA (2016), the average indoor radon level is estimated at approximately 1.3 pCi/L and outdoor level at 0.4 pCi/L. Reduction below 2.0 pCi/L may require a radon reduction system to mitigate the radon danger.
 Table 1 presents the radon level, risk level, and solution that involves installing a system.
 The radon system removes the gas from beneath the foundation and exits the contents outside into the atmosphere.
 Thus, the system reduces the occupant exposure level.

 |Radon Level||Exposure Level of 1,000 people||Risk of Cancer from Radon||Recommended Solution|